 However, there is one special point where they meet, and that point is –40.
 It’s the only temperature where both scales show the exact same number.
 At all other temperatures, they differ, but at –40, they align perfectly.

-The short answer is: both.
-They are equally cold.
+The short answer: neither.
+They’re equally cold.

-To give you an idea –40 feels much colder than a typical winter day.
+To give you an idea, -40 feels much colder than a typical winter day.
 It’s the kind of cold that stings your face, makes it hard to breathe deeply, and freezes exposed skin almost instantly.

 In many places, schools close, flights are canceled, and people are warned to stay indoors when temperatures drop to this level.
 It’s far beyond regular winter cold, it’s a level that demands caution and preparation.